caramelwaferr/c-simple-shell/README.md

 # CS210 Simple Shell Group Project

-A simple shell group project created in C for module CS210 at University of Strathclyde.
+A simple shell group project created in C at University of Strathclyde.